kuszmaul/graveyard/README.md

 not-present sentinal (and special cases the case of `UINT64_MAX` by storing a bit in the header.

-`flatset` is `absl::flat_hash_set`.
+`Google` is `absl::flat_hash_set`.

-`F14` is `folly::F14FastSet`.
+`Facebook` is `folly::F14FastSet`.

-TODO: Rename `flatset` to `Google` (although their own branding is `abseil`, readers will understand it better as `Google`.
-And rename `F14` to `Facebook`.
-It will make for more dramatic reading.
+`idhash` means to use the identity function as the hash.
+The numbers are already from `std::uniform_int_distribution`, so we shouldn't need to hash them further.
+But there are some strange results, so TODO: See if the absl random number generators produce better graphs.

 In these graphs, the shaded regions are the 95% confidence interval (two standard deviations).

-Insertions for `OLP` are the slowest, and F14 is slow too.
+Insertions for `OLP` are the slowest, and `Facebook` is slow too.

 ![Insertion time](plots/insert-time.svg)

 Reserve closes the gap for `OLP`, showing that the performance difference is caused by the OLP doing more rehashes.
-The cost of the hash function shows up here, where `flatset` and `flatset-nohash` have difference performance since the the nohash code doesn't have to call the hash function.
-F14 doesn't seem to gain much from reserve.
+The cost of the hash function shows up here, where `Google` and `Google-idhash` have difference performance since the the `idhash` code doesn't have to call the hash function. `Facebook` doesn't seem to gain much from reserve.

-`F14` has some weird jitter in the range of about 1.8e6 to 3.1e6.
+`Facebook` has some weird jitter in the range of about 1.8e6 to 3.1e6.
 It seems to be repeatable.

 ![Insertion With Reserve time](plots/reserved-insert-time.svg)

 Find is about the same.
-It's surprising that the vector instructions in `flatset` don't seem to matter much.
-F14 is the fasted for large tables, likely because of its strategy to have only one cache miss in most cases.
+It's surprising that the vector instructions in `Google` don't seem to matter much.  `Facebook` is the fasted for large tables, likely because of its strategy to have only one cache miss in most cases.

 ![Successful find time](plots/found-time.svg)

-For unsucessful find, here the `flatset` vector instructions seem to help.
+For unsucessful find, here the `Google` vector instructions seem to help.
-`F14` is slow in this case: probably because it needs one cache miss to process 14 elements, whereas `flatset` can process an average of 32 elements in the first cache miss.
+`Facebook` is slow in this case: probably because it needs one cache miss to process 14 elements, whereas `Google` can process an average of 32 elements in the first cache miss.

 ![Unsuccessful find time](plots/notfound-time.svg)

 On average `OLP` saves about 36% memory.
-The curve fit is a linear fit minimizign the sum of the squares of the differences.  `F14` uses the same amount of memory as `flatset`: they are both restricted to powers of two.
+The curve fit is a linear fit minimizign the sum of the squares of the differences.  `Facebook` uses the same amount of memory as `Google`: they are both restricted to powers of two.

 ![Memory](plots/memory.svg)